juntingcai/PocketRealtor/server/README.md

 # Server usage

+## Update
+10/7: Add create/delete and search for listings

 ## Set up
 * Input your database's setting in database/config.js
 * Install moduels (package PR may need to bed installed manaually)